 Who is Danielle?

 I’m a proud Overland Park, Kansas native with a soft spot for the mountains.
-A former soccer player turned slow-living enthusiast, I love rainy-day reading, long walks with my husband, and sweet moments with our chocolate lab, Ford.
+A former soccer player turned slow-living enthusiast.
+I love rainy-day reading, long walks with my husband, and sweet moments with our chocolate lab, Ford.
 I’m also a big fan of Chiefs football and a cozy night in.

 I earned my Bachelor's degree in Psychology with a focus on Clinical and Counseling Psychology from Colorado State University, followed by a Master's in Counseling with a specialization in Marriage, Couple, and Family Therapy from MidAmerica Nazarene University.
+I'm a Licensed Clinical Professional Counselor (LCPC 04117) in Kansas.

 The Meaning of Heartwood